Dynamo Maths: A Teacher's Guide to DyscalculiaDynamo Maths: A Teacher's Guide to Dyscalculia: classroom practice and examples for teachers

 How does Dynamo Maths assess dyscalculia?

-Assessment tasks online check the learner's number understanding (Butterworth, 2010).
-It measures magnitudes and relationships against age norms.
+Online assessment tasks check the learner's number understanding (Butterworth, 2010).
+The tool measures magnitudes and relationships against age norms.
 The report identifies cognitive gaps linked to dyscalculia (Geary, 2004; Mazzocco & Myers, 2003).

 How much does Dynamo Maths cost?